 So lets talk about income diversification.

 First things first.
-What is a revenue or income stream?
+What is a blog revenue or income stream?

 A revenue stream is, essentially, a way to categorize the different ways you earn income.
 So for a food blogger you might have a revenue stream for ad network income, one for sponsored content, one for recipe e-book sales, et cetera.
 Ideally, you'll want to have several revenue streams, with no one stream of income overshadowing the rest.